 Degree Completion / Graduate Students and Recent Alumni:

-The forms will be mailed to the permanent addresses you have provided LPU.
+The forms will be mailed to the permanent addresses provided to the university.

 Why is Box 1 on the 1098T blank?

-The IRS requires that schools fill either Box 1 or Box 2 on the form.
-Life Pacific University will provide information in Box 2, which is the amounts billed for qualified tuition and related expenses.
+The IRS requires institutions to complete Box 1 or Box 2 on the form.
+Life Pacific University will provide information for Box 2 (the amount billed for qualified tuition and related expenses).